Neo Determinism( Stop and Go Determinism)

 - Nowadays due to innovation, farming has become possible without the use of soil.

 - Climate change: The wrong activities [polluting] of human beings are harming the environment.
 But polluting the environment has a limit.
-Through climate change, nature is forcing humans to correct their actions towards the environment.
+Through climate change, nature is forcing humans to correct their actions toward the environment.

 - In Punjab, Haryana, and Rajasthan, agricultural productivity has decreased in these areas due to wrong farming practices.
 A decrease in productivity is also an environmental indicator.